dalance/svlint/MANUAL.md

 ### Explanation

-The reasoning behind this rule are different between combinatial constructs (`always_comb`, `always @*`) vs sequential constructs (`always_ff`, `always_latch`).
+The reasoning behind this is are different between combinatial constructs (`always_comb`, `always @*`) vs sequential constructs (`always_ff`, `always_latch`).
 The reasoning behind this rule is equivalent to that of **explicit_if_else**.